xlnfinance/xln/wiki/11_step_by_step.md

 The fact that you own signed offdelta (dispute proof) with highest nonce gives you strong confidence that you own the money as you can start a dispute and take them back to your onchain balance.

-To see full payment channel protocol look under `offchain/*` files, but in a nutshell user 2 now creates a Payment object that has amount=$10, destination=1 and is ready to execute.
+To see full payment channel protocol look under `offchain/*` files, but in a nutshell user 2 now creates a Payment object in **their offchain database (private)** that has amount=$10, destination=1 and is ready to execute.

 The code triggers `flushChannel(user 1)` that finds all pending payments.
 It creates a transitions object that contains all actions we are doing to our state.